jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

 pretty-printer to print the value.
 Otherwise the value is printed normally.

 Pretty-printers are normally named.
 This makes them easy to manage.
-The &lsquo;info pretty-printer&rsquo; command will list all the installed pretty-printers with their names.
+The `info pretty-printer` command will list all the installed pretty-printers with their names.
 If a pretty-printer can handle multiple data types, then its *subprinters* are the printers for the individual data types.
 Each such subprinter has its own name.
-The format of the name is printer-name;subprinter-name.
+The format of the name is `printer-name;subprinter-name`.

 Pretty-printers are installed by *registering* them with GDB.
 Typically they are automatically loaded and registered when the corresponding